Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

-# Bug Analysis Website Documentation
+# Bug Analysis Website User Guide

 This website is designed to **compile bugs found by SQLancer** reported across multiple sources such as GitHub issues and **visualize the aggregated data in charts and tables** to gain useful insights.